ReplicaFlowOSS/replicaflow/README.md

 **ReplicaFlow is the Control Tower for Information Flow.**

-Unlike traditional monitoring tools, ReplicaFlow visualizes, explains and simplifies the administration of information flow across distributed database systems.
+Unlike traditional monitoring tools, ReplicaFlow visualizes, explains and simplifies the administration of Information Flow across distributed systems.

-ReplicaFlow combines visualization, monitoring, administration and learning into a single workspace while keeping one consistent mental model.
+ReplicaFlow combines visualization, monitoring, administration and learning into a single workspace while maintaining one consistent mental model.

 ---